-Filing for Emotional Injuries Under Workers Comp
+Filing for Emotional Injuries Under Workers’ Compensation

-You must have a physical injury to file a workers compensation claim.
+You must have a physical injury to file a workers’ compensation claim.
 However, we know emotional damages often go hand-in-hand with physical injuries.
 If you have emotional trauma that results from a physical injury, it may be covered in your claim.

-Exceptions to Workers Compensation Coverage
+Exceptions to Workers’ Compensation Coverage in Ellenwood

-In some situations, there is a gray area about what’s covered under workers’ comp insurance.
+In some situations, there is a gray area about what’s covered under workers’ compensation insurance.
 For example, if you were injured while driving to work in your own vehicle, the injury will likely not be covered because you weren’t yet “on the job.”
 But once you enter the business’s property, you are covered.

 There are cases where you don’t have to be physically on your employer’s property to be covered such as during: